-- 68. The Council operates three licensing schemes which include Mandatory and Additional Licensing Schemes for Houses in Multiple Occupation (HMOs) and Selective Licensing for privately rented properties.
-If a new designation is introduced all licences that have not expired will automatically passport into the new designation id applicable or will remain in force until they expire. - 69.
-Mandatory licensing applies to HMOs that meet the prescribed description of being occupied by five or more persons living in two or more separate households; and which meets the tests under Section 254 of the HA 2004.
-The Council also exercised its powers under section 56 Housing Act 2004 ("HA 2004") to designate areas of the City to be subject to Additional Licensing.
-Under the 'Nottingham City Council Designation of an Area for Additional Licensing, all other non mandatory licensable HMOs in the city are required to have an HMO Licence where they are occupied by three or more persons living in two or more separate households; and where they meet the tests under Section 254 of the HA 2004, but it excludes Section 257 HMOs.
-The Council also implemented a Selective Licensing Scheme which applies to rental properties that are located within a designated area of the city. - 70.
-It is recognised by the Council that changes in circumstances often occur when operating and managing rental properties.
-Due to the fact that there are three licensing schemes operating in Nottingham City, changes in occupation levels may mean that a Property becomes licensable under a different licensing scheme.
+- 50. It is recognised by the Council that changes in circumstances often occur when operating and managing rental properties.
+Due to the fact that there are three licensing schemes operating in Nottingham City, changes in occupation levels may mean that a property becomes licensable under a different licensing scheme.
 The Council refers to this as 'pass porting' which covers the situation where a licence needs passport (transfer) between schemes.
-A charge may be applicable when this occurs, see paragraph 39.
+A charge may be applicable when this occurs, see table 5. - (i) A licence holder under the Selective Licence Scheme (Part 3 of the 2004 Act) may decide they want to increase occupation levels meaning the Property is then licensable under Part 2 of the Act, or alternatively a licence Holder may decide they no longer wish to operate and manage a HMO deciding that they would prefer to operate as a rental for a single household.

-- (i) A licence holder under the Selective Licence Scheme (Part 3 of the 2004 Act) may decide they want to increase occupation levels meaning the Property is then licensable under Part 2 of the Act, or alternatively a Licence Holder may decide they no longer wish to operate and manage a HMO deciding that they would prefer to operate as a rental for a single household. - 71.
-The Council has previously operated a separate licence fee for 'pass porting' between Parts 2 (HMO licensing) and 3 (Selective Licensing) of the 2004 Act.
-However, this process was found to be administratively complex because the level of documentation and information required is different depending on which licence is required.
-This difference is as a result of the requirements of the 2004 Act, rather than as a result of requirements set locally by the LHA.
-Therefore, the LHA came to the view that in the event that of a landlord needing to 'passport' between Parts 2 and 3 of the 2004 Act, a new application with the appropriate licence fee is generally required.
-If, however, a landlord notifies the LHA early enough in the processing of an application and before the LHA grants or refuses a draft or final licence in respect of a Property, then the LHA will manage the applicable licence fees payable in accordance with the scenarios set out in the Table at paragraph 38 above (Refunds Section).
+51. In the event that of a landlord needing to 'passport' between Parts 2 and 3 of the 2004 Act, a new application with the appropriate licence fee is generally required.
+If, however, a landlord notifies the LHA early enough in the processing of an application and before the LHA grants or refuses a draft or final licence in respect of a Property, then the LHA will manage the applicable licence fees payable in accordance with the scenarios set out in Table 5.